lachrist/aran/README.md

     return identifier;
   }
   ```
-  If a modified identifier is actually global variables, the global object will differ.
+  If a modified identifier is actually a global variable, the global object will differ.
   Consider the code below, it will output `foo foo undefined` but will output `foo undefined foo` under an empty Aran analysis.
   ```js
   // Original //